yadayadajaychan/playlog/README.md

 The play database file SHALL remain compatible with future versions of this software.
 Future versions of the play database MAY be compatible with older versions of this software.

-The backend HTTP API, the Go API, and the command line interface SHALL be backwards compatible until the next major release.
+The backend HTTP API, the Go API, and the backend command line interface SHALL be backwards compatible until the next major release.